MoustacheCode/fry-me-to-the-moon/README.md

    - Filter by category

 ### Future Features

-- [Generate the interactive "Cook book" effect so users can feel like their recipes are found in the traditional method]
+- Generate the interactive "Cook book" effect so users can feel like their recipes are found in the traditional method
-- [Performance enhancements to ensure a smoother experience for the user.]
+- Performance enhancements to ensure a smoother experience for the user

 </details>